I own two electric vehicles. Here’s what I learned about buying and driving EVs

 More interested than ever in purchasing an EV?
 Be sure to give any vehicle a try before you buy.
 Take advantage of extended at-home test drives from several different manufacturers to make sure you find the right fit for your lifestyle and any commute.

-At the same time, watch for changing legislation that could increase or change federal incentives for prospective EV buyers. , lawmakers proposed new legislation that could increase federal EV incentives for some vehicles up to $12,500.
+At the same time, watch for changing legislation that could increase or change federal incentives for prospective EV buyers.
+In the fall of 2022, for example, significant changes went into effect following the Inflation Reduction Act, so make sure to do your research.

 If you’re on the fence, remember that you don’t have to go all in.
 Most plug-in hybrids can power 50% to 75% of their driving using electricity, resulting in significant fuel savings and have a lower total cost of ownership than full battery-electric vehicles.